nipunatheekshana/Finance-Manager/README.md

-    BudgetAdjustmentService      The overspend options and their effects ExpenseService               Expense writes, card linkage, offline sync CardPaymentMethodService     One payment method per credit card CycleSurplusService          What happens to a finished cycle's leftover DebtPaymentService           Payments, card charges, reversals
+    BudgetAdjustmentService      The overspend options and their effects ExpenseService               Expense writes, card linkage, offline sync CardPaymentMethodService     One payment method per credit card ExpenseImpactService         What an expense would do, before it is saved CycleSurplusService          What happens to a finished cycle's leftover DebtPaymentService           Payments, card charges, reversals
     DebtPayoffService            Payoff estimates with or without interest